OneAppExchange/levelup/lesson-01.md

 The html file is the template of the web component.
 For understanding more about web templates [click here](https://www.html5rocks.com/en/tutorials/webcomponents/template/)

-In our template file we will replace "Worl" for {name}, and in our Javascript we will create a new property name with the value "World".
+In our template file we will replace "World" for {name}, and in our Javascript we will create a new property name with the value "World".
 So our component will look like

 ````